kbenoit/quanteda.dictionaries/README.md

 ## Demonstration

-With the `liwcalike()` function from the **quanteda.dictionaries** package, you can easily analyse text corpora using exising or custom dictionaries.
+With the `liwcalike()` function from the **quanteda.dictionaries** package, you can easily analyse text corpora using existing or custom dictionaries.
 Here we show how to apply the Moral Foundations Dictionary to the US Presidential Inaugural speech corpus distributed with [**quanteda**](https://github.com/quanteda/quanteda).